Darshanr1903/sensorproject01/README.md

 The APIs are implemented using Flask, and they return JSON responses.
 The APIs are designed to be secure and scalable, with proper error handling and logging.

 ## 👤 Author
-The project was developed by [Your Name].
+The project was developed by Darshan R.

 ## 📝 License
 The project is licensed under the [MIT License](https://opensource.org/licenses/MIT).